 Results

-Table 1 gives the results of the simulations for 30 scenarios: (Expected total number of events: 5,10,15,20 and 100) x (Sample populations: all age groups same size, 50 times larger in youngest compared with oldest, same distribution as EU population) x (Relative risk in oldest vs youngest: 1 and 5,000).
+Table 1 gives the results of the simulations for 30 scenarios: (Expected total number of events: 5,10,15,25 and 100) x (Sample populations: all age groups same size, 50 times larger in youngest compared with oldest, same distribution as European standard population) x (Relative risk in oldest vs youngest: 1 and 5,000).

 The Dobson and Tiwari methods differ in the method of adjusting for the effect of differing weights given to each age specific rate, with the Tiwari method in effect having a greater adjustment for the different weights.
 Both methods give identical confidence intervals and hence identical coverage when there is no weighting (the scenario in which the age distribution in the sample is the same as that in the standardised population) as shown in Figure 1.
 For all three methods with very small numbers of events the coverage does not always improve with increasing sample size.
 This is because of the discrete nature of the data with only integer counts being able to occur.
 The coverage illustrated in Figure 1 for a relative risk in the oldest age group vs the youngest age group of 5,000 is not materially different from that when the incidence is the same for all age groups (Table 1).
 Figure 2a shows that when the sample population has an equal number of people in each age group (very different from the standard population) and when the relative risk in the oldest age group vs the youngest age group is 5,000 the Tiwari method is able to provide more accurate coverage when the expected number of events is less than 5, with both Dobson and Tiwari having accurate coverage when the expected number of events is 6 or more.